BouncyMaster/multiple-shaders-openGL/README.md

-# text-rendering
+# multiple-shaders
-An example program written in C that loads a text font and shows it on the screen with openGL
+An example openGL program written in C that loads multiple shaders